raphaelbarbosaqwerty/BookStudy/README.md

 # BookStudy
-This repository have the objective to select the bests books i have read to learn fast and furious, my favorites too.
-I'll make reviews on folders about each one.
-To help the community infoSec and Devs.
+This repository have the objective to select the books what i have read to learn fast and furious.
+I'll make some reviews, to help someone who want to read(infoSec, Devs).

 ### English
 - **CleanCode** - Best book to understand how you can clean your code!